Wound Care Plan

 Laceration/Skin tear with good skin turgor

-A patient has received a blunt force trauma causing a laceration/skin tear.
+A patient has received a blunt force trauma causing a laceration/skin tear and is actively bleeding.
 Their skin has good skin turgor and patient is not elderly

 Swipe